UEFA refuses to light Munich stadium in rainbow colours for Germany-Hungary match

 "Given the political context of this request -- a message aimed at a decision taken by the Hungarian national parliament -- UEFA must refuse."

+Reiter had wanted the Allianz Arena -- owned by Bayern Munich, but rented to UEFA for Euro 2020 -- in rainbow colours for the crucial Group F match to "send a visible sign of solidarity" with Hungary's LGBTIQ community.

+In a statement Tuesday, Bayern president Herbert Hainer said the Bundesliga giants would have been happy if their stadium had "shone in the rainbow colours".

-UEFA'S stance quickly drew criticism from Germany's lesbian, gay, bisexual and transgender (LGBT) community.
+UEFA's stance also drew criticism from Germany's lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) community.

 "We find it very disconcerting how UEFA deals with values that should generally be accepted in society," Markus Ulrich, a spokesman for Germany's Lesbian and Gay Association (LSVD), told AFP subsidiary SID.